Effective Management of Project Procurement Strategies

 RFP vs. RFQ: When Should I Use Each One?

-• Your main decision driver is price.
+• Your primary deciding factor is the unit price.

 Can the Project Scope Change After We’ve Signed a Contract?